pivv/blind-checkers/README.md

 ## Rules

-You can adjust all of the detailed rules by modifying the constants.
+You can adjust all of the detailed rules by modifying ``"blind_checkers/constants.py"``.

 * 10x10 Checkers board
 * Two spaces of view for both men and kings (It means that 5x5 box centered at each piece is visible.
 Setting this paraeter to 9 corresponds to the regular Checkers game.)